Statutory register - listed buildings

 What are the criteria for listing?

-The following are the main criteria, which the English Heritage uses in deciding which buildings to include on the statutory list:
+The following are the main criteria, which the Historic England uses in deciding which buildings to include on the statutory list:

 - architectural interest: Buildings of importance because of their design, decoration and craftsmanship; also important examples of particular building types and techniques and building of significant plan forms;